Confederate Headquarters Markers > Stuart’s Cavalry Division

 The monument to Jenkins’ Cavalry Brigade is on the East Cavalry Battlefield on Confederate Cavalry Avenue.
-(Monument map: East Cavalry Battlefield – north)
+(East Cavalry Battlefield – north tour map)

 Jenkins’ Brigade had operated in western Virginia and joined the Army of the Potomac for the first time for the Gettysburg campaign.
 It had not accompanied Stuart in his ride around the Union army but had been attached to the Second Corps, which had spearheaded the invasion of the North.

 The brigade was used to partisan and home guard operations west of the mountains and had not done well keeping up with Jackson’s old “Foot Cavalry.”
 Straggling and desertion were heavy, and horse thievery and violence to civilians were excessive.

 Worse, the brigade had not fulfilled its mission on July 2nd to cover Ewell’s left flank while he assaulted Culp’s Hill.
 Ewell was forced to detach two brigades of infantry for the task, which made a critical difference in the failure to take the position.
 Finally, on July 3rd, the brigade arrived for Stuart’s main drive around the flank of the Union army with less than ten rounds per man, severely limiting its effectiveness.

 After the Lee’s army returned to Virginia the brigade parted ways and returned to its western mountains, to the great relief of everyone.